-XI.
+VIII.
 COOPERATION

-IT IS FURTHER ORDERED that Defendants must fully cooperate with representatives of the Commission in this case and in any investigation related to or associated with the transactions or the occurrences that are the subject of the Complaint.
-Defendants must provide truthful and complete information, evidence, and testimony.
-The Individual Defendant must appear and the Corporate Defendant must cause the Corporate Defendant's officers, employees, representatives, or agents to appear for interviews, discovery, hearings, trials, and any other proceedings that a Commission representative may reasonably request upon 5 days written notice, or other reasonable notice, at such places and times as a Commission representative may designate, without the service of a subpoena.
+IT IS FURTHER ORDERED that Settling Defendants must fully cooperate with representatives of the Commission in this case and in any investigation related to or associated with the transactions or the occurrences that are the subject of the Complaint.
+Settling Defendants must provide truthful and complete information, evidence, and testimony.
+The Individual Defendant must appear and the Corporate Defendants must cause their officers, employees, representatives, or agents to appear for interviews, discovery, hearings, trials, and any other proceedings that a Commission representative may reasonably request upon 5 days written notice, or other reasonable notice, at such places and times as a Commission representative may designate, without the service of a subpoena.

-XII.
 ORDER ACKNOWLEDGMENTS

-IT IS FURTHER ORDERED that Defendants obtain acknowledgments of receipt of this Order:
+IT IS FURTHER ORDERED that Settling Defendants obtain acknowledgments of receipt of this Order:

-A. Each Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.

-B. For 5 years after entry of this Order, the Individual Defendant for any business that such Defendant, individually or collectively with the other Defendant, is the majority owner of or controls directly or indirectly, and the Corporate Defendant, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for the conduct specified in Sections III.A-C, IV.A-C, and V.A-B, and all agents and representatives who participate in the conduct specified in Sections III.A-C, IV.A-C, and V.A-B, and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+- A. Each Settling Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 5 years after entry of this Order, the Individual Defendant for any business that he, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, and the Corporate Defendants, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives who participate in conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance

+Reporting.
 Delivery must occur within 7 days of entry of this Order for current personnel.
 For all others, delivery must occur before they assume their responsibilities.

-C. From each individual or entity to which a Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.
+C. From each individual or entity to which a Settling Defendant delivered a copy of this Order, that Settling Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.

-XIII.
 COMPLIANCE REPORTING

-IT IS FURTHER ORDERED that Defendants make timely submissions to the Commission:
+IT IS FURTHER ORDERED that Settling Defendants make timely submissions to the Commission:

-A. One year after entry of this Order, each Defendant must submit a compliance report, sworn under penalty of perjury:

-1. Each Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission may use to communicate with Defendant; (b) identify all of that Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Defendant (which Individual Defendant must describe if they know or should know due to their own involvement); (d) describe in detail whether and how that Defendant is in compliance with each Section of this Order; and (e) provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.
+- A. One year after entry of this Order, each Settling Defendant must submit a compliance report, sworn under penalty of perjury: - 1.
+Each Settling Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission may use to communicate with that Settling Defendant; (b) identify all of that Settling Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Settling Defendant (which Individual Defendant must describe if he knows or should know due to his own involvement); (d) describe in detail whether and how that Settling Defendant is in compliance with each Section of this Order; and (e) provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.